STAY TUNED FOR

 Potential New Members (PNMs) are those who are interested in joining a fraternity.
 During the week of Recruitment, PNMs are not allowed in any IFC Fraternity houses.
 Failure to follow this rule will result in your removal from the Recruitment process.

-If you have any questions or concerns, do not hesitate to contact Matthew Mancini, V.P. of Recruitment for the Interfraternity Council.
+If you have any questions or concerns, do not hesitate to contact Brendan Cwiklinski, V.P. of Recruitment for the Interfraternity Council.

 Commonly asked questions about the recruitment process